Donovan Neale-May, Global Coordinator of SABLE Accelerator

 Werner Mansfeld, Global Coordinator of SABLE Accelerator

-Mansfeld, 49, is President of NetLine Corporation, the tech industry's premier B2B lead generation provider with the most comprehensive lifecycle customer acquisition platform, integrating e-mail, internet, social media, and mobile.
-Mansfeld draws from over 15 years of executive management, financial, sales, strategy, and operations experience.
-He is also founder of a specialty foods company, bringing a well known traditional South African dessert into mainstream American grocery stores through national distributors, online markets and regional buyers.
+Mansfeld is President of NetLine Corporation, the tech industry's premier B2B lead generation provider with the most comprehensive lifecycle customer acquisition platform, integrating e-mail, internet, social media, and mobile.
+Mansfeld draws from over 20 years of executive management, financial, sales, strategy, and operations experience.
+He was also founder of a specialty foods company, bringing a well known traditional South African dessert into mainstream American grocery stores through national distributors, online markets and regional buyers.
 Previously, Mansfeld held senior positions in operations, finance, and new product development at Hardware Street in Reno, and at International Game Technology, where he managed new products and business alliances.
 Mansfeld holds an MBA from Golden Gate University in San Francisco and a B.Com degree in accounting from the University of Cape Town, South Africa.

 Kurt Pakendorf, Global Coordinator of SABLE Accelerator